HiPhish/XeenTools/Readme.rst

 If the release has to be abored the branch is merged back into the development branch and deleted.
 Otherwise it is merged into the *Master* branch.
-Every commit on the master branch is a new release be definition and guaranteed to be production-ready.
+Every commit on the master branch is a new release by definition and guaranteed to be production-ready.
 Every release is tagged with the version number.
 The release is then merged back into the development branch.

 If a release is broken and needs a hotfix a *Hotfix* branch if branched off that particular release.
-After it has been fixed it is merged back into the master branch for a new release and from ther merged into development.
+After it has been fixed it is merged back into the master branch for a new release and from there merged into development.
 That way the master stays clean and the development still gets the fix.

 Further documentation
 #####################